Sky Glass is a 4K TV with Sky built in, no dish required, for £13 per month

 The Sky Glass design consists of a high grade anodized aluminium frame with woven acoustic mesh with highly crafter perforations.

+The Sky Glass colorways are Ceramic White, Dusky Pink, Racing Green, Ocean Blue and Anthracite Black.

-There's also a Sky Glass upgrade program.
-This allows Sky Glass owners to upgrade their TV free of charge when future panels are released, meaning that they can always make sure they have the best audio-visual experience.
+Details about a Sky Glass upgrade program have also been revealed.
+The upgrade program allows Sky Glass owners to upgrade their TV free of charge when future panels are released, meaning that they can always make sure they have the best audio-visual experience.

 For those with quality TVs and just want to gain the benefits that Sky Glass' new interface delivers, then there is also a new Sky Whole Home hub.
 This is a small MacBook Mini-sized box that costs £10 per month and allows users to transfer the Sky Glass interface onto another TV screen or monitor.